rykietech/Southafrican_ID_validator/README.md

-Using ID Number 8001015009087 as an example, it would read as follows: the ID indicates that a male citizen was born on 1 January 1980; he was the 10th male to be registered (assum- ing that the rst male to be registered on that day would be assigned the sequence number 5000).
+Using ID Number 8001015009087 as an example, it would read as follows: the ID indicates that a male citizen was born on 1 January 1980; he was the 10th male to be registered (assum- ing that the first male to be registered on that day would be assigned the sequence number 5000).
 Counting positions from 1 to 13 from left to right, the checksum digit is calculated using the Luhn algorithm as follows: